 Employees will be able to access the payment at the same time they are on employer-paid leave: this is currently the case for Parental Leave Pay but not for Dad and Partner Pay, which can only be taken while on unpaid leave or not working.
-The current eligibility cap (an individual income of AUD\$151,350 [€99,723.27]) will be extended with a household cap of AUD\$350,000 [€230,612.11].
-The changes are to come into effect by 1 March 2023, however the details and timing may change depending on the results of a federal election to be held on 21 May 2022.
-The changes announced did not include payment of superannuation during periods of Parental Leave Pay - a proposal that was recommended in a recent Treasury review of retirement income.21
+The current eligibility cap (an individual income of AUD\$156,647 [€95,931.78]) will remain but will be extended with a household cap of AUD\$350,000 [€214,342.58] where the birth parent earns more than AUD\$156,647 [€95,931.78].
+The changes announced did not include payment of superannuation during periods of Parental Leave Pay - a proposal that was recommended in a recent Treasury review of retirement income23.